chastik/WissKI/01_Session/04U_CIDOCCRM-DomainOntologies.md

 | The event took place in Nara                  | P7 took place at → E53 Place                     |
 | The event happened in 2005                    | P4 has time-span → E52 Time-Span                 |

-## From “flat metadata” to knowledge

-Instead of flat, record-centric metadata, CIDOC CRM geneates context-rich knowledge:

-E1 CRM Entity

- ├─ E5 Event

- │   └─ E7 Activity

- └─ E70 Thing

- │    ├─ E21 Person

- │    └─ E22 Man-Made Object

-This inheritance structure makes modeling flexible and reusable.

 ## Top Level Ontologys vs. Domain Ontologys

-Principle:
 A top level ontology is used to model the general structure of knowledge while a domain ontology expresses disciplinary details and specifications.
+Instead of flat, record-centric metadata, CIDOC CRM geneates context-rich knowledge.

 **Top Level (Core) Ontology**
 * Provides a general, shared semantic backbone, e.g. CIDOC CRM